Parts Of A Seed

 Dicotyledons (Dicots)

-• Net venation is a network of interconnecting veins in the leaf.
+Reticulate venation is a network of interconnecting veins in the leaf.

-• Taproot type root system, where one primary root grows downward and smaller roots branch off laterally from this main root.
+Tap root type root system, where one primary root grows downward and smaller roots branch off laterally from this main root.

-• Vascular bundles in a ring in the stem, produce an evident pattern.
+Vascular bundles in a ring in the stem produce an evident pattern.

-• Bean, pea, tomato, oak, rose
+Examples are Bean, pea, tomato, oak, rose

-Structure Of Seed
+Structure of a Seed

 Seed Coat (Testa)

-• The outer protective layer is mainly composed of cellulose and lignin and so provides mechanical strength.
+• The outer protective layer is mainly composed of cellulose and lignin, and so provides mechanical strength.

 • Other layers may be formed, for example, the tegmen, which adds to protection.